RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting

 \subsection{HRES}

 Meteorological conditions serve as the driving forces behind hydrological processes.
 These are necessary for forecasting the river discharge and potential floods.
 We use the deterministic forecast of the ECMWF Integrated Forecast System (IFS) High Resolution (HRES) atmospheric model.
 The HRES data were obtained from the ECMWF Archive Catalogue \colorh{\url{https://www.ecmwf.int/en/forecasts/dataset/operational-archive}}.
 We use HRES up to $7$ days lead time and once per day at 00:00 UTC.
-This is different to GloFAS which uses input from ECMWF ensemble forecasts (ENS) twice per day at 00:00 UTC and at 12:00 UTC.
-The processed data are similar to \citesupp{Google_nature} except that we used total evaporation as an additional forcing variable.
+The processed data are similar to \cite{Google_nature} except that we used total evaporation as an additional forcing variable.
 In addition, we do not use any forecast for nowcasting at time step $t$.
 The processed data include $2$ instantaneous and $5$ daily accumulated variables at the surface level forecasts.
-It is worth to note that GloFAS forecasting system uses more meteorological forcing to drive its forecasting.
 Technical details regarding the meteorological forcing variables are provided in Tables \ref{table:HRES}.

 While the operational archive provides data from $1985$, the quality and the resolution of the forecasts in the earlier years are not sufficient for our application.
 Therefore, we only processed and used data from $2010$ to $2024$.
 Data before $2010$ were replaced by ERA5-Land.
 To match the resolution of the target GloFAS grid, we regridded HRES to $0.05^\circ \times 0.05^\circ$ regular grid.